vsex7/OCR-Translator/README.md

 This project was inspired by a family member who was learning French by playing games with French subtitles and needed real-time translation.
 I hope it will be useful both for gamers and non-gamers alike for casual on-screen translations, whether you're learning a new language through entertainment or simply need to understand content in a foreign language.

-This application was developed or rather vibe-coded with the support of Claude 3.7 AI model.
+This application was developed or rather vibe-coded with the support of the following AI models: Claude 3.7 Sonnet, Claude Sonnet 4 and Gemini 2.5 Pro.

 ## Key Features